 This is an informational web page for the Computer Skills course (NSWI165), which is being taught at the Faculty of Mathematics and Physics, Charles University.
-The seminars are being held in S4, from 15:40 to 17:10 every Wednesday in odd weeks or in S1, from 14:00 to 15:30 every Thursday.
+The seminars are being held in S5, from 17:20 to 18:50 every Monday in odd weeks or in S1, from 14:00 to 15:30 every Wednesday.

 You can find here: